-You’ve filled out your Free Application for Federal Student Aid (FAFSA®), received an award letter from your school, and told the school which financial aid you want to accept.
+You’ve filled out your Free Application for Federal Student Aid (FAFSA®) form, received an aid offer from your school, and told the school which financial aid you want to accept.
 Now what?

-Generally, your grant or loan will cover a full academic year and your school will disburse (pay out) your money in at least two payments called disbursements.
+Generally, your grant or loan will cover a full academic year and your school will pay out your money in at least two payments called disbursements.
 In most cases, your school must pay you at least once per term (semester, trimester, or quarter).
 Schools that don’t use traditional terms such as semesters or quarters usually must pay you at least twice per academic year—for instance, at the beginning and midpoint of your academic year.

 - If you’re a parent taking out a Direct PLUS Loan to help pay for your child’s education expenses, your loan funds will be disbursed according to the same type of schedule (usually, at least twice per academic year).

 - If you’re a first-year undergraduate student and a first-time borrower, you may have to wait 30 days after the first day of your enrollment period (semester, trimester, etc.) for your first disbursement.
 Check with your school to see whether this rule applies there.

 - If you’re a first-time borrower of a Direct Subsidized Loan or a Direct Unsubsidized Loan, you must complete entrance counseling before you receive your first loan disbursement.
 Similarly, if you are a graduate or professional student taking out a Direct PLUS Loan for the first time, you must complete entrance counseling before receiving your first disbursement.
 If you are a parent taking out a Direct PLUS Loan to help pay for your child’s education, you will not be required to participate in entrance counseling.

 If you’re going to have a work-study job, you’ll be paid at least once a month.

 If you don’t receive the type or amount of financial aid you expect to, contact your school.
 The financial aid office can explain how your aid was determined.